ECFMP/plugin-sdk/README.md

 You can test your integration by making use of the mocks provided by the SDK.
 These mocks will allow you to simulate events that would be sent by the ECFMP SDK.

-You can find the mocks in `include/mock`.
+You can find the mocks in `include/mock`, just be sure to include the main include `ECFMP.h` as well as the mocks header `ecfmp-sdk-mock.h`.

 ## Known Limitations